hearingirc/hearingirc.github.io/src/documents/news/worldwide-hearing-industry-research-consortium-announced/index.html.md

 open to research labs around the world.

-The IRC board is comprised of the heads of research from the top hearing aid manufacturers in the world including GN ReSound’s Andrew Dittberner; Oticon’s Graham Naylor; Phonak’s Stefan Launer; Siemens’ Joel Beilin; Starkey Hearing Technologies’ Brent Edwards; and Widex’ Lars Sunesen.
+The IRC board is comprised of the heads of research from the top hearing aid manufacturers in the world including GN’s Andrew Dittberner; Oticon’s Graham Naylor; Phonak’s Stefan Launer; Siemens’ Joel Beilin; Starkey Hearing Technologies’ Brent Edwards; and Widex’ Lars Sunesen.